LeonLow97-Sandbox/java-springboot/free_code_camp/spring-boot/01-spring-beans.md

 - Another way of using `@Component` to inject the Java Class as a Spring Bean.
   - Using `@Service`, `@Repository` also works because they extends the `@Component` annotation
+- Once a class is annotated with `@Component`, it becomes a Spring-managed bean and can have other beans injected into it using `@Autowired`.
+- Additionally, beans defined with `@Bean` methods in `@Configuration` classes can be injected into these components.

 ```java
 // In MyFirstClass.java file